Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Introduction

 \subsection{Main Contributions}

 \paragraph{AMP universality} We establish a rigorous state evolution result for the AMP algorithm applied to the matrix GLM in \eqref{eq:matrix-GLM}, where $\tX$ is a generalized white noise design matrix (see Definition \ref{def:gen_white_noise_matrix}).
 Theorem \ref{thm:GAMP} gives a rigorous characterization of the joint empirical distribution of the AMP iterates in the high-dimensional limit as $n,p \to \infty$ with $n/p \to \delta$, for a constant $\delta >0$.
-This allows us to compute exact asymptotic formulas for performance measures such as the mean-squared error and correlation between the signals and their estimates.
+This allows us to compute exact asymptotic formulas for performance measures such as the mean-squared error and overlap between the signals and their estimates.
 Theorem \ref{thm:GAMP} generalizes the state evolution result in \cite[Theorem 1]{Tan23c} for i.i.d.~Gaussian designs, guaranteeing that the same AMP algorithm and state evolution remain valid for a much broader class of GLMs.

 \paragraph{Pooled data} We show that after centering and suitable rescaling, the pooled data problem is a special case of the matrix-GLM with a generalized white noise design matrix.
 Therefore, rigorous performance guarantees for AMP can be readily obtained from Theorem \ref{thm:GAMP}.
-Furthermore, we show that in the noiseless setting, our AMP state evolution is equivalent to the one given by El Alaoui et al. \cite{Ala18}, thereby making their performance guarantees rigorous; see Proposition \ref{prop:eqv_of_AMPs} and Appendix \ref{sec:eqv_of_AMP_and_SE}.
+Furthermore, we show that in the noiseless setting, a special case of our AMP state evolution is equivalent to the one given by El Alaoui et al. \cite{Ala18}, thereby making their performance guarantees rigorous; see Proposition \ref{prop:eqv_of_AMPs} and Appendix \ref{sec:eqv_of_AMP_and_SE}.

 In Section \ref{sec:sim_pool_data}, we provide numerical simulations to validate the theoretical results.
 For comparison, we propose alternative estimators based on convex relaxation and iterative thresholding, without providing theoretical guarantees.
-Our simulations indicate that the optimization based method achieves the best performance for the pooled data problem with three categories, indicating the sub-optimality of AMP in this setting.
+Our simulations indicate that for both noiseless and noisy setting, the AMP algorithm outperforms the other estimators.

-\paragraph{Quantitative group testing} In Theorem \ref{cor:FPR_FNR}, we provide rigorous guarantees for the limiting false positive rate (FPR) and false negative rate (FNR) achieved by AMP.
+\paragraph{Quantitative group testing} In Corollary \ref{cor:FPR_FNR}, we provide rigorous guarantees for the limiting false positive rate (FPR) and false negative rate (FNR) achieved by AMP.
 We also show that, with a simple modification to the AMP algorithm, it can be used to vary the trade-off between the FPR and the FNR.
 Numerical simulations show that AMP outperforms the other estimators for a wide range of QGT scenarios.